rmusser01/Infosec_Reference/Draft/RT.md

 			* [Impeding Automated Malware Analysis with Environment-sensitive Malware - Chengyu Song, Paul Royal, Wenke Lee(2012)](https://www.usenix.org/conference/hotsec12/workshop-program/presentation/song)
 				* To solve the scalability problem introduced by the exponential growth of malware, numerous automated malware analysis techniques have been developed.
 Unfortunately, all of these approaches make previously unaddressed assumptions that manifest as weaknesses to the tenability of the automated malware analysis process.
 To highlight this concern, we developed two obfuscation techniques that make the successful execution of a malware sample dependent on the unique properties of the original host it infects.
 To reinforce the potential for malware authors to leverage this type of analysis resistance, we discuss the Flashback botnet’s use of a similar technique to prevent the automated analysis of its samples.
 			* [Sleeping Your Way out of theSandbox - Hassan  Mourad(2015)](https://www.sans.org/reading-room/whitepapers/malicious/sleeping-sandbox-35797)
 				* In recent years,the security landscape has witnessed the rise of a new breed of malware, Advanced Persistence Threat, or APT for short.
 With all traditional security solutions failing to address this new threat, a demand was created for new solutions that are capable of addressing the advanced capabilities of APT.
 One of the offeredsolutions was file-based sandboxes,asolution that dynamically analyzes files and judgestheir threat levelsbased on their behavior in an emulated/virtual environment.
 But security is a cat and mouse game, and malware authors are always trying to detect/bypass such measures.
 Some of the common techniques used by malware for sandbox evasionwill be discussed in this paper.
 This paperwill also analyze how to turn somecountermeasuresused by sandboxes against it.
-Finally, itwill introduce some new ideas for sandbox evasion along with recommendationsto address them.
+Finally, it will introduce some new ideas for sandbox evasion along with recommendationsto address them.
 			* [Hot Knives Through Butter: Evading File-based Sandboxes - Abhishek Singh, Zheng Bu(2014)](https://www.fireeye.com/content/dam/fireeye-www/current-threats/pdfs/pf/file/fireeye-hot-knives-through-butter.pdf)
 		* **Tools**
 			* **Metasploit**